tracehelms/tracehelms.github.io/README.md

 Failing to plan is planning to fail!
 Here's what to expect:

 * Add a generator for new posts and pages
-* Update the front page to look like a web site, have posts on other pages
-* Add some style
-* Add a page with current goals
+* Add a page linking to code projects
-* Add a page to keep a training log
+* Add a page for recent GitHub activity (pulled from GitHub)
+* Try to minimalize the style
-* Add a page linking to pet code projects
+* Add Disqus comments

 ### Technologies (thanks!)